ric9176/richard-and-natasha/content/projects/lisbon/index.md

 Yes.
 Please let us know if your child is old enough to require a meal so we can let the caterers know.
 We will not be arranging babysitting.

 ####Can I post pictures and videos from your wedding on social media?
 We would prefer that you send us your photos and videos rather than post them on social media, for privacy issues.
+We have opened a private instagram account [@tashandrich](www.instagram.com/tashandrich) for all the wedding pics.

-If you must post, please make sure to share only with your friends, not public.
+If you must post on your own social media accounts, please make sure to share only with your friends, not public.

 ##GIFTS